Stephen Moore (rugby union): Career

 Since the 2011 Tri Nations Series, Moore has been named in every squad, usually as first choice hooker.
 He was a key player in Australia's 2011 winning Tri Nations Series, and 2011 Rugby World Cup campaign, in which Australia finished third.
 Since Australia's first match against France in the 2012 end-of-year rugby union tests, Moore had played every single match for the Wallabies, including starting every test in 2013 British & Irish Lions tour to Australia.
 When Robbie Deans resigned following the Lions series and when Ewen McKenzie took over the reins, Moore started at Hooker for the Wallabies for the remainder of the 2013 Test schedule playing very well.

 In McKenzie's second year in charge, McKenzie named Stephen Moore as captain for the 2014 three-test June series against France, with Michael Hooper and Adam Ashley-Cooper as vice captains.
 However, in his first Test as Wallabies captain, Moore picked up a season-ending ACL knee injury as he went down awkwardly when making a tackle in the second minute and he left the field in the 5th minutes of the game in the Wallabies' 50–23 win over France at Brisbane's Suncorp Stadium.

 On 6 July 2015, Moore was named as Wallabies' captain for the upcoming World Cup under new coach Michael Cheika.
 Moore subsequently lead the Wallabies to the final against New Zealand, with the final score 34–17 to New Zealand, the highest overall combined score in a Rugby World Cup final.

 Moore broke the record for most Super Rugby tries in a single season scored by a hooker in 2016, crossing the line seven times for the Brumbies that season, including a double in the 43–24 win against his former team the Reds.
 Moore also announced in late 2015 that he would return to the Reds following the 2016 season.

 In 2017 Moore announced that he would retire from international rugby at the end of the year and retire from Super Rugby at the end of 2018.
 Moore's captaincy was immediately given to Michael Hooper.
 He last played for Australia on 25 November 2017, in a record 53–24 defeat to Scotland.
+This match would turn out to be his last match of professional rugby.